jasinner/redhat/README.md

 redhat
 ======
+This repository is for case work for Red Hat Middleware Support Global Support Services clients.

 To the extent possible under law, Red Hat, Inc. has dedicated all copyright to this software to the public domain worldwide, pursuant to the CC0 Public Domain Dedication.
 This software is distributed without any warranty.
 See <http://creativecommons.org/publicdomain/zero/1.0/>.